google/gpt-disk-rs/gpt_disk_io/README.md

 ## Features

-* `std`: Provides `std::error::Error` implementations for all of the error types.
+* `std`: Enables the `StdBlockIo` type, as well as `std::error::Error` implementations for all of the error types.
 Off by default.

 ## License